corvus-ch/rabbitmq-cli-consumer/README.md

 ```

-## Including properties and message headers
+### Including properties and message headers

-If you need to access message headers or properties, call the command with the
+If you need to access message headers and or properties, call the command with
-`--include, -i` option set.
+the `--include` option set.

-    $ rabbitmq-cli-consumer -e "/home/vagrant/current/app/command.php" -c example.conf -i
+    rabbitmq-cli-consumer --verbose --url amqp://guest:guest@localhost --queue myqueue --executable command.php --include

 The script then will receive a json encoded data structure which looks like
 the following.